 Students will work orally and by means of written tasks in order to build up their knowledge of and confidence in this register.
 This module will draw on a selection of stimulus texts to enable students i) to produce written and spoken Spanish of high quality, and ii) to analyse and understand how texts are put together and as a result, to achieve maximum clarity and strength of argumentation.

 Elements of Music 1

-This core module will consolidate your knowledge of the fundamental building blocks of music across all periods and genres.
+This module will consolidate your knowledge of the fundamental building blocks of music across all periods and genres.
 Topics will include notation, mode, chord, time and texture.

-Repertoire Studies 2: Twentieth-Century Music
+Repertoire Studies 2: 20th-Century Music

 Approaches to Popular Music

 The module aims to provide a ground in approaches to thinking and writing about popular music critically, with some theoretical and musicological background in musical, historical, and cultural issues.
 It will cover a variety of general approaches and perspectives, as well as exploring key issues in relation to featured songs, videos, and case studies.
 More broadly, it aims (i) to give students a sense of the richness and diversity of the theoretical approaches to popular music of the Anglophone world, while exploring common links and themes; (ii) to ask fundamental questions about the social location of popular musics and their role in forming and responding to social practices; and (iii) to explore, where appropriate, connections with other cultural traditions and artistic media.